Pedro Agustín Pérez

-Pedro Agustín Periquito Pérez, better known as Periquito Pérez (20 April 1844 — 13 April 1914) was a Cuban independence political activist.
+Pedro Agustín Periquito Pérez Pérez, better known as Periquito Pérez (20 April 1844 – 13 April 1914) was a Cuban independence political activist.

 Biography

 Origins and early years

 Periquito was the son of Eligio Pérez and María Pérez.
 He came from a well-to-do and tight-knit peasant family with deep loyalty to Spain.

 His uncle Miguel was captain and head of the Spanish squads of "Santa Catalina" that determined that later years, before the Ten Years' War, he was incorporated into the troops of the Spanish army, as a volunteer.

 In 1862, he married Juana Bautista Pérez Gutiérrez.

 In October 1868, the Ten Years' War, the first war of independence of Cuba broke out.
 By that time, Periquito was already a volunteer in the Spanish army.

 The Little War and Fertile Truce

 At the end of the Ten Years' War, Periquito was already showing admiration and respect for the mambises, for which he was convinced by Colonel Silverio del Prado, to join the independence cause.
 At the outbreak of the Little War, Periquito joined the mambises.
 However, the participation of Pedro Agustín Pérez in the mambí army during said war is not registered.
 In December 1879, during said war, he was taken prisoner after an enemy attack on the camp where he was staying and was sent to Santiago de Cuba, where he escaped spectacularly by swimming across the bay.